Social Policy & Programs Consulting

 This is why we can’t trust corporations.
 This is why we need to regulate businesses.
 This is why we must compel OSHA to enforce the rules.
 This is why we need unions.

-HBO is currently airing a documentary, “Triangle: Remembering the Fire”.
-It’s available On Demand and it’s well worth your time.
+HBO produced a documentary, “Triangle: Remembering the Fire” to commemorate the 100th anniversary in 2011.
+It’s available On Demand for you can stream it online.
+It’s well worth your time.

 Every year on the anniversary, the International Ladies Garment Workers Union held a memorial service on the site.
-ILGWU’s successor union, UNITE HERE, will hold the centennial observance on Friday.
+ILGWU’s successor union, Workers United, and SEIU, will hold the 108th observance on Monday, March 25 in New York.
 They and dozens of other organizations created the Remember the Triangle Fire Coalition.

 Those 146 people were too poor to leave anything to their families, but they left something precious to all of us.
 We can honor their lives and deaths by fighting to keep the gains we’ve made, and to continue that progress.
 It’s up to us to take care of it.